joshuaowalker/specimux/README.md

 Note: The color output uses ANSI escape codes and is intended for terminal viewing.
 Do not use this format for downstream processing as it may interfere with other tools.

+## Output File Organization

+When using `-F` / `--output-to-files`:
+- Each specimen gets its own output file named {prefix}{specimen_id}.{extension}
+- Invalid characters in specimen IDs are replaced with underscores
+- Files are created in the specified output directory (default: current directory)
+- Unknown sequences go to {prefix}unknown.{extension}
+- Ambiguous matches go to {prefix}ambiguous.{extension}

+### Experimental Grouping of Unknown Sequences

+The `--group-unknowns` option provides an experimental feature for debugging matching problems by grouping sequences that share partial matches.
+Instead of putting all unmatched sequences into a single "unknown" file, it creates separate files based on partial match patterns:

+- {prefix}barcode_fwd_{barcode}.{extension} - Sequences where only the forward barcode matched
+- {prefix}barcode_rev_{barcode}.{extension} - Sequences where only the reverse barcode matched

+This grouping can help identify:
+- Truncated sequences where one end is missing
+- Barcode synthesis or primer binding issues
+- Potential contamination or cross-talk between specimens
+- Novel barcodes that might indicate sample tracking errors

+Note that this is a diagnostic tool and should not be used for production analysis.
+The groupings are based on partial matches that did not meet the full matching criteria and may contain incorrectly assigned sequences.
+This feature may be removed or enhanced in future versions.
+Feedback is welcome.

 ## Diagnostic Output